supreetchahal/Pong-Game/README.md

 webpack.config.js
 yarn.lock
 ```
+## Stretch Goal Achieved

+When either player 1 or player 2 reaches 5 points, the game is over and the "GAME OVER" text appears on the board.

 ## Learning Objectives Achieved:

 1. The most interesting tool I learned during this project were SVGs.
 I enjoyed creating designs using HTML.
 It challenged me to incorporate CSS transformations into SVGs to provide interactivity.